learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed the handling of donation line items in the credit card module (hotfixed to SR14)
 - Fixed a bug with the credit card form in the credit card module (hotfixed to SR14)
 - Fixed a bug that forced admins to hard refresh whenever they changed their website theme
+- Fixed the Onsite New Student Registration form
+- Now strip any leading or trailing whitespace in user searches